 Will owners pass the assessment on to their tenants?

 Owners may choose to pass the assessment on to their tenants at their discretion, if it is allowed by their leases.

 Will the scope of services include maintenance of park areas?

 Yes, some maintenance of public parks within the district boundaries will be included.
-Enhance La Jolla will work with the City Parks and Recreation Department to determine what services are needed in these areas.
+Enhance La Jolla works with the City Parks and Recreation Department to determine what services are needed in these areas.
 In addition, should private donations be received for capital improvement projects in the park, Enhance La Jolla will seek the approval of the boards of La Jolla Parks and Beaches, Inc. and La Jolla Parks and Recreation, Inc. for any proposed project.
 These groups are the recognized advisory groups to the City of San Diego’s Park and Recreation Department.